Physical Therapy (DPT) Courses

 DPT8800 Clinical Education Experience II

-This course is the second of three full-time clinical experiences in the DPT program and runs for a period of 13-weeks during the final semester.
-Under the supervision of one or two licensed physical therapists, students practice and receive feedback while performing all elements of patient management in either a general practice ambulatory and/or non-ambulatory (i.e., acute care, inpatient rehab, SNF, or homecare) setting, or with permission from the director of clinical education, in a specialty setting.
+This course is the second of three full-time clinical experiences in the DPT program and occurs for 13 weeks during the final summer semester.
+While being mentored and supervised by at least one licensed physical therapist, students provide physical therapy services in a variety of physical therapy practice settings including but not limited to outpatient orthopedic, general ambulatory, non-ambulatory (i.e., acute care, inpatient rehab, SNF, or homecare), neurorehabilitation, or pediatric settings.
 Based on clinical site availability and with permission from the director of clinical education, DPT8800 and DPT9200 may be combined into a 26-week clinical experience where the student may focus their clinical practice in a single clinical placement/setting.
-Emphasis is placed on a consistent display of professional behavior, including demonstration of adult learning characteristics, the problem-solving ability and utilization of evidence-based resources to guide clinical practice, and the ability to function effectively as a member of the larger healthcare team.
-To achieve a passing grade for this clinical experience, students are expected to achieve an intermediate or above level of competence in all aspects of physical therapy service delivery while modeling professional and ethical practice.
+Emphasis is placed on consistently displaying professional behavior, embodying characteristics of a lifelong learner, and developing clinical reasoning and clinical decision-making abilities consistent with an entry-level practitioner.

 Prerequisite(s): DPT8700.